-An initial work programme will develop a through-life modularisation product structure.
-This is a systematic approach which can be used in the early design process for complex assemblies, to consider factors such as design style, modules boundaries, interfacing methods and the degree of modularity required.
-Ultimately, the method will provide a tool for reducing risk in manufacturing and construction, and enable on-schedule and on-cost delivery of a modular system which is readily maintainable throughout its required service life including decommissioning.
+We are developing a through-life modularisation product structure – a systematic approach to the modularisation of complex assemblies, which can be used in the early design process and provide benefits throughout its service life.
+By considering factors such as design style, modules boundaries, interfacing methods and the degree of modularity required, we can reduce risk in manufacturing and construction, and simplify operations from installation to decommissioning.

 Stratasys F270 3D printer